Robert Tang (judge): Judicial career

 Tang served as a Deputy District Judge in 1982 and as a Deputy High Court Judge in 1986.
 He was appointed as a Recorder of the High Court in 1995 and appointed a judge of the High Court in April 2004.

 He became a Justice of Appeal of the Court of Appeal of Hong Kong on 3 January 2005 and was later appointed as the Vice-President of the Court of Appeal of Hong Kong on 1 November 2006.

 He was appointed a non-permanent judge of the Court of Final Appeal on 1 September 2010.
 He then became a permanent judge of the Court on 25 October 2012.

 From October 2012 to September 2018, Tang was a member of the Law Reform Commission of Hong Kong.

 On 21 March 2018, the judiciary announced that Tang would be appointed as a non-permanent judge following his retirement; Andrew Cheung was named as his successor in the Court of Final Appeal.

 Family

 Tang is married to Cissy K. S. Lam and has two children, Hilary and Charles Tang.

 Honours

-In 2004, Tang was awarded the Silver Bauhinia Star for his judicial service in Hong Kong.
+In 2004, Tang was awarded the Silver Bauhinia Star and the Grand Bauhinia Medal 大紫荊勳章 for his judicial service in Hong Kong.